ManpyRana/docs/GitCheatSheet.md

 ```
 git checkout -b <branchname>
 ```
-To push changes to github:
+To push new file to new branch:
 ```
 git push --set-upstream origin <branchname>
 ```